 WaveAccess.r contains the XOP's Macintosh resources.
+The use of this resource file is further explained under XOP Resources on page 124.
 The files resource.h, WaveAccess.rc and WaveAccessWinCustom.rc are used on Windows only.

 The Exports.exp file is a plain text file that tells Xcode what routines the XOP needs to "export".
 In order for Igor to find a function in the XOP by name, it needs to be exported.
 The only function that needs to be exported for an XOP is main, so the Exports.exp file will be the same for all XOPs.